 Jasper Johns, Gray Numbers, 1957

-In its simplest terms, Johns painted a series of basic numbers in gray.
+In its most basic terms, Johns painted a series of random numbers in gray.
 The big deal here is that Johns chose to ignore both the hidden interior landscape of Ab-Ex painting and also chose as subject matter something as clinically abstract as numbers tho he also worked with targets, maps and flags, yer basic mass-manufactured informational products.
 Thus, post Ab-Ex, distrust language, distrust image, open your eyes to a new nature and… paint it?
 If Johns had ditched painting altogether and done this instead on cardboard

 then he might not have become so darn famous.
 This first cautious step, incautious as it may have seemed at the time, freaked people out as he was using the tools of the past to suggest the direction of the future.
 Again, I wonder why he didn’t just ditch paint altogether to get to the root of the concept, but Johns’ idea of being an artist meant classic tools like canvas, paint and brush, something that was already in process of being dismantled.